jrp8401/bid_modeling/README.md

 Bids outside of OC do not do well.

 # Feature Engineering
 In order to change `Bid Amount` from a numerical value to a categorical value based on the IQR.
 Then I created a column for every category in each of the other features.
 I then preformed VIF and removed the feature with the highest score.
 I repeated this several times to minimize the VIF scores and reduce colinearity between features.
-I also changed my target `Bid Status` from Awarded and lost to 1 and 0.
+I also changed my target `Bid Status` from `Awarded` and `Lost` to `1` and `0`.

 # Models
 Since there is an inbalance between the `Awarded` and `Lost` classes I used SMOTE to resample and split my train and test sets.